Roamler/react-native-mobeye-geolocation/README.md

 # React Native Mobeye Geolocation

 React Native Geolocation API for Android and iOS.
-It allows to get geolocation as well in background as in foreground.
+It allows to get geolocation in foreground (and probably in background but background is no longer maintained).

 <p align="center" >
   <a href="https://www.npmjs.com/package/@mobeye/react-native-geolocation"><img src="https://img.shields.io/npm/dm/@mobeye/react-native-geolocation.svg?style=flat-square" alt="NPM downloads"></a>